AMNS/Nightingale/README.md

 curl -O https://raw.github.com/thinkyhead/Legacy-XCode-Scripts/master/restore-with-xcode4.sh
 ```

-The last "curl" may fail, but it seems to result in Xcode 4.2 doing what we want.
+The last "curl" may fail, but (for one person) resulted in Xcode 4.2 doing what we want.

-Downloads require an Apple Developer account; they may also require either a paid iOS or MacOS subscription.
- - also works with Xcode version 3.2.2
- - should work with version 2.4 or better, but only versions 4.2 and 3.2.2 have been tested
- - NB: when installing Xcode/Developer Tools, be sure MacOS 10.4 SDK installation option is selected; it may not be selected by default.

 Debugging
 ---------